tezos-checker/checker/docs/spec/functional_spec.rst

 Deposit collateral in a burrow
 ------------------------------

-Deposit a non-negative amount of tez as collateral to a burrow.
+Deposit an amount of tez as collateral to a burrow.
 Fail if the burrow does not exist, or if the sender is not the burrow owner.

 ``deposit_collateral: nat``